chaseentertainment/attention/README.md

 - pause and resume playback
 - skip and rewind the audio track
 - display title and artist tags

-# planned
-- discord rich presence integration that displays the title and artist name (contributions welcome)
+- discord presence that shows title and artist name

 # build instructions
 - have cargo and rustc installed